 I overbuy food.
 There.
 I said it.
 Maybe my confession causes you to feel superior (at least to me), express wonderment at how weird that seems, or squirm with recognition.
 Whatever your reaction, it makes me creative in using leftovers and fresh food.

 In the case of my fruit-buying spree last week, I’m not totally at fault.
 Because I was going to make a fruit salad for my friend Rachel, I bought a clamshell of strawberries at the store and a mango.
-But then she arrived with the most beautiful and tasty strawberries from her local farmers’ market; of course they became the fruit course of our brunch.
-Luckily, I had procrastinated and the fruit salad was not already made.
+But then she arrived with the most beautiful and tasty strawberries from her local farmers’ market; of course we ate them instead of mine.
+Luckily, I had procrastinated making fruit salad.
 I put my store-bought strawberries back in the refrigerator, my mango back on the counter, and went on my merry way.

-By now, the purists will be sighing at the prospect of using less-than-perfect fruit for any recipe, even a jam.
+By now, the purists sigh at the prospect of using less-than-perfect fruit for any recipe, even a jam.
 Of course, the jam would be even more extraordinary if the fruit were phenomenal, but this is all about not wasting good food and turning a surplus into an opportunity.

-This recipe makes enough for 2 jars – 1 for you and the other to bring as a host/hostess gift if you’re going to a Memorial Day party.
-It is not canned (using sterilized jars properly sealed) so it must be immediately refrigerated.
+This recipe makes enough for 2 jars – 1 for you and the other to bring as a host/hostess gift.
+It is not canned (using sterilized jars properly sealed), so it must be immediately refrigerated.

 Strawberry Jam with Kiwi and Mango